SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 Using the same syringe repeatedly.
 Needles dull after the first puncture and each reuse increases contamination risk.
 New syringe every time.

 Freezing the liquid.
-Already mentioned, but worth repeating — liquid peptides + freezing = ice crystal damage to peptide bonds.
+Already mentioned — liquid peptides plus freezing equals ice crystal damage to peptide bonds.
 Powder only in the freezer.

 Frequently Asked Questions